dapr/samples/twitter-sentiment-processor/demos/py-demo/README.md

 ## Overview

 This demo is an implementation of the Twitter Processing Pipeline demo in Python, using Dapr's Python SDK.
-The purpose of this demo is to showcase Dapr in Java.
+The purpose of this demo is to showcase Dapr in Python.

 ![Overview](overview.png)